 The Jumpstart Your Career series is designed to help Counseling Internship students obtain postgraduate employment and/or enter a doctoral program.
 A series of workshops and activities are offered throughout the Internship Year.
 This series in combination with Alumni Association services and events, offers students the support needed for transition to the workplace.
-See the appendix for the Counseling Program Calendar with dates, times and locations of Jumpstart workshops and activities.

-2. GROUP RELATIONS IMMERSION ("TAVISTOCK")
+2. GROUP DYNAMICS IMMERSION

 The Group dynamics Conference experience takes place in the Practicum training year.
 The group dynamics conference is a three-day experience that is held at The Family Institute from Friday through Sunday.
-The conference is guided by a team of seasoned practitioners and it is a living laboratory in which students experience and examine group, institutional and diversity dynamics.
-Embedded in the COUN 412 Group & Organizational Dynamics course, the conference generates powerful experiential learning.
+The conference is guided by a team of seasoned practitioners, and it is a living laboratory in whichstudents experience and examine group, institutional and diversity dynamics.
+Embedded in the COUN 412Group & Organizational Dynamics course, the conference generates powerful experiential learning.
 The process unfolds throughout the program, as knowledge of the unconscious and covert processes that are active in groups and organizations, is applied to the students' therapeutic work.